isaacnmm/pestpolicy-hugo2XX/content/posts/best-snake-repellent-for-yard/index.md

 - Rain can easily wash the powder
 - Could kill lizards and frogs

-## Buyer's Guide:�Best Snake Repellent for Yard
+## Buyer's Guide:Best Snake Repellent for Yard
 ### 1. Tips for Repelling Snakes
 Though the products mentioned above work to repel snakes and keep them from invading your yard for some time, there are directions to be followed.